 I know it sounds weird.

 It is my peaceful place.
+My happy place.

 And Griffith Observatory is the closest I have come to this place.

 Anyway, enough pining!
-Here is the photo tour.
+Here are some photos!

 Amazing view of LA by night.
-It’s much better in person!
+It’s MUCH better in person.

-Star-studded corridor leading to the cafe/gift store
+GORGEOUS star-studded corridor leading to the cafe/gift store.

 They have a killer planetarium – the Samuel Oschin Planetarium – with various shows available.
 I highly recommend you see at least one.
 My favorite is the Centered in the Universe because you get to see stars and constellations!